 Figure 3 Subdivisions within the "Johnston property" (lots 9 and 10) in the early 1900s.
 Dashed lines represent roads.
-The road separating section D from sections E and F was originally called "William Keefe's Road" and later "Old Ferry Road".
+The road separating section D from section E was originally called "William Keefe's Road" and later "Old Ferry Road".
 The cove near where the ferry landed is "Keith's Cove".
+The land between the cove and the road near the hotel and ferry landing is part of section D.